flowidright/PSUBuyingGuide/_info/noise.md

 # How to read Color Charts

-**IMPORTANT: Cybenetics always keeps the fan on, so on units like the RMx (2024), hardware busters will give you a better representation of noise levels at low wattages!**
+**IMPORTANT: Cybenetics always keeps the fan on, so on units with Zero RPM Mode, please be aware!**

 ![Example Color Chart](ExampleColorChart.jpg)